 In July 2013, the FASB issued ASU No. 2013-11 ("ASU 2013-11"), Income Taxes (Topic 740), to provide guidance on the financial statement presentation of an unrecognized tax benefit when a net operating loss carryforward, similar tax loss, or tax credit carryforward exists.
-This ASU requires an unrecognized tax benefit, or a portion of an unrecognized tax benefit, to be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, with certain exceptions.
+This ASU requires an unrecognized tax benefit, or a portion of an unrecognized tax benefit, to be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, with certain exceptions.
 The modifications to ASC 740 resulting from the issuance of ASU 2013-11 are effective for fiscal years beginning after December 15, 2013 and interim periods within those years.
 Early adoption is permitted.
 We will adopt ASU 2013-11 on January 1, 2014 is currently evaluating the impact on its consolidated financial statements of adopting this guidance.